AKA: employment, jobs

 Data shown:

-- % of working-age adults (18-64) on a main benefit at the end of each quarter.
+- % of working-age adults (18-64) on a Jobseeker Support benefit at the end of each quarter.

-- 2008 Q3 onwards, as that is when this time series begun
+- 2008 Q3 onwards, as that is when the quarterly benefit fact sheets began

 Full data: